Leicester City 0-3 Chelsea

 That saga did not affect them at the King Power Stadium, however, with Eden Hazard setting up Alonso to fire home after only six minutes.

-The Spanish wing-back added his second early in the second half when his shot from the edge of the area was deflected home.
+The Spanish wing-back added his second early in the second half when his shot from the edge of the area was deflected in.

 Pedro made sure of the points with a deft header from Willian's cross.